 Topics that are presented in these meetings include: Individualized education programs (IEPs), Mediation and facilitated IEPs, The Individuals with Disabilities Education Act (IDEA), Positive behavioral supports, Parent/professional collaboration, Rights and responsibilities and Assistive technology.

 Information and referral

-The Arc of Western Wayne County can offer a wide array of information and referral services on topics such as recreational opportunities, summer camps, mental health services and Medicaid eligibility.
+The Arc Western Wayne County can offer a wide array of information and referral services on topics such as recreational opportunities, summer camps, mental health services and Medicaid eligibility.

-The Arc of Western Wayne County, through our After I’m Gone program, offers a series of learning opportunities for family members on such topics as Estate Planning, Financial Planning, Mental Health Services, Person Centered Planning and Self Determination, Social Security and Medicaid and Creative Housing Options.
-For more information, see the 2018-2019 After I’m Gone program brochure.
+The Arc Western Wayne County, through our After I’m Gone program, offers a series of learning opportunities for family members on such topics as Estate Planning, Financial Planning, Mental Health Services, Person Centered Planning and Self Determination, Social Security and Medicaid and Creative Housing Options.
+For more information, see the 2019-2020 After I’m Gone program brochure.